When To Visit Sundarban National Park 2023

 Sundarban Tour By Boat.

-The nearest airport is Kolkata, which is about 100 km/3 hr north of the Godkhali Ghat ferry point.
-From Godkhali, the remainder of the journey is by boat.
-Boat charges range from Rs 3500 per day counting on the craft and therefore the season (Nov-Jan are peak months).
-Most resorts can arrange a ship safari;
+The airport closest to Godkhali Ghat is in Kolkata, which is about 100 km (3 hours) north of the boat point.
+After Godkhali, the rest of the trip is done by boat.
+Prices for boats start from Rs 3500 per day, depending on the type of boat and the season.
+(Nov-Jan are peak months).
+A ship safari can be set up at most sites;

 STAY

-Boats the simplest thanks to enjoy the Sundarbans is to take a seat on a ship in the middle of the river with a hot cup of tea, taking note of the stories of the naturalists and boatmen.
-Boats are often hired from Godkhali Ghat, and most have kitchens, beds, and bathrooms.
+Boats The easiest way to enjoy the Sundarbans is to sit on a boat in the middle of the river with a cup of hot tea and listen to the naturalists and boatmen tell stories.
+From Godkhali Ghat, people often rent boats, and most of them have kitchens, beds, and bathrooms.

 Where to Stay: